Routing inference across LLM providers without breaking latency

 Once an LLM product crosses meaningful traffic, single-provider becomes the bottleneck for three reasons.
 Cost is set by a vendor who can re-price you on 30 days' notice.
 Throughput is rate-limited at the org level and you fight every other tenant for headroom.
 Quality on your specific workload is rarely uniform across models, so you pay for the most capable model on requests that did not need it.

-The naive answer is 'put a router in front'.
+The naive answer is "put a router in front".
 That is the right answer.
 The implementation is where teams quietly burn weeks.

 The orchestration layer